US economic uncertainty means bigger 'Black Friday' discounts

 Game consoles remain in demand, along with Meta Quest 3, a virtual reality headset, new iPhones and tablets.

-With inflation for groceries and other staples still a factor, many shoppers will only buy items if they are on sale.
+With lingering inflation for groceries and other staples, many shoppers will buy items only if they are on sale.

 "The shopper will be looking for items they really want and need, rather than simply buying lots of things on impulse," said Neil Saunders, managing director of GlobalData.
 "That's not necessarily a good thing for retailers."